NEFSC/READ-SSB-Lee-BlackSeaBass/results/EST_transactions.md

-Number of Observations by year and Market Category, Estimation Sample \label{ESTtransactions}
+Number of Observations by year and Market Category, Estimation Sample

 |      | Jumbo  | Large  | Medium | Small | Unclassified |
 |------|--------|--------|--------|-------|--------------|